I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 And now he's trying to divert attention away from his black street cred.

-A little sober reminder here, he's doing this so he can occupy the oval office.
+A little sober reminder here, he's doing this so he can occupy the Oval Office.

-This is exactly what Harry Reid said.
+This is exactly what Harry Reed said.

 This is exactly what he meant.

-No, we are American thinker.
+We are American thinker.

-We are talking about the leading candidate for the Democrat nomination for President of the United States.
+We are talking about the leading candidate for the Democrat nomination for president of the United States.

-Now, this is Mr. C. Edmund Wright's theory that Obama did this to establish street cred, it was twenty years ago, and did this to mitigate his white half.
+Now, this is Mr. C. Edmund Wright's theory that Obama did this to establish street cred.

 They chose this church because of the charismatic pastor's beliefs.